Andelad/project-content-vault/docs/core/App Logic.md

 - Recurs annually (boolean - does this repeat every year?)

 **Key Rules:**
-- Holidays OVERRIDE work hours (no work capacity on holidays)
+- Holidays OVERRIDE work slots (no work capacity on holidays)
 - Auto-estimates SKIP holidays (no distribution to holiday dates)
 - Users CAN still create manual events on holidays (exceptions/overtime)
 - Holiday on a weekend is redundant but harmless